wsbctechnicalblog/wsbctechnicalblog.github.io/content/optimize-and-track-emails.md

 For example:

-- [INFO] This is an information-only email
+- [INFO] This is an information-only email sample email subject
-- [NOTIFICATION] This is an important notification email
+- [NOTIFICATION] This is an important notification email sample email subject
-- [ALERT] Someone's hair is on fire
+- [ALERT] Someone's hair is on fire sample email subject

 If you have a **consistent** list of qualifiers, users can create email rules and take action on emails, based on their qualifier tag.